 "This is one of the main goals in cardiology research," Galili said.
 "Before I hang up my lab coat for good, I would very much like to see whether this research can be brought from the lab to the patients’ bedside successfully.
 With the Baum Fund's support, we have a real chance to do just that."

-Noting that conditions including heart disease affect more people living in socially and economically disadvantaged areas only elevated the Baum Fund's interest in supporting this research.
+Noting that conditions such as heart disease affect more people living in socially and economically disadvantaged areas only elevated the Baum Fund's interest in supporting this research.
 Furthering science and medical advancements that help address major health disparities strategically aligns with the Baum Fund's efforts to reduce inequality and inequity in the Chicago area, Friedman said.

 "The Baum Fund recognizes that initial seed funding for research efforts such as this always comes with risk," Friedman said.
 "However, without risk, there is no innovation, and this is a chance worth taking.
 We are grateful to be partners with Rush in this challenge.